 Vlogging: Video Comments and Live Interaction

-Vlogs encourage viewers to comment on specific moments in videos, and live streaming allows for real-time interaction.
+Vlogs encourage viewers to comment on specific moments in videos, and live streaming platforms allows for real-time interaction.

 Blogging has lower initial costs.
 All you need is a computer and internet access, which many already have.